ForestOfLight/skyoobguide/docs/cosmetic.md

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/pynv57?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 {: .highlight }
-> A candle can be hold smuggled while already hold smuggling a prop using a [sustained emote](../terms-and-methods/#sustained-emotes)
+> A candle can be hold smuggled while already hold smuggling a prop using a [sustained emote](../terms-and-methods/#sustained-emotes).

 ---

-## Using the Force / Holding Props

-Prop
-{: .label .label-green }
-Lantern Spell
-{: .label .label-green }

-> Credit: Jesse

-This trick lets you hover a prop out in front of you!
-Others can see it and you can move it around using various stances (though emotes seem to just stick it into your neck.
-Ouch!).
-It will stay there until you switch props or go to a new level.
-This trick can also be done with any umbrella spell.

-<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/q918ln?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

-1. Activate a lantern spell.
-2. Cancel the lantern spell.
-3. Just after, take out the lantern.

-{: .note }
-> The goal for this trick is to be taking out a holdable prop as your prop changes to one you normally can't hold.

----

 ## Capeless

-Friend
+Instant Recharge Spell
 {: .label .label-green }
-Warp
+Table
 {: .label .label-green }

-Friend's Table
-{: .label .label-green }
+{: .new }
+> This trick has been updated for the 0.20.5 patch!

-> Credit: ForestOfLight, Saint, Sensei
+> Credit: ForestOfLight, Saint, Sensei, Joje

 All capeless methods have a simple task: Escape the Home void room.
 When you die outside of Eden, you’re sent Home but far off in the distance in a black room with a star (lovingly named the *pity star*) to start you on your journey.
-Making it back to the main Home island will let you go into the seven realm gates with no cape!
-Once you’re capeless, this method needs to be done every time you return home until you decide you want a cape again.
+However, making it back to the main Home island without collecting the pity star will let you go through the seven realm gates with no cape!
+Once you’re capeless, this method needs to be done every time you return Home until you decide you want a cape again.

-Currently, most capeless methods require three players.
+Most capeless methods require three players.
 One to be capeless, and two friends to get out of the room.
-Here’s one that only requires two:
+Here's one method you can do by yourself and several more that require two friends:

-1. Die outside of Eden and be sent to the Home void.
+For both methods, you must lose all your stars outside of Eden and be sent to the Home void.

+Single-player:
+<div style="width:50%;height:0px;position:relative;padding-bottom:77.867%;"><iframe src="https://streamable.com/e/9p19gk?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

+1. Use an instant recharge spell.
+2. [Table fling](../advanced/#table-fling-v2) facing to the left of the star in the Home void.
+3. You should arrive at the main island.

+Three-player:
-2. Have your friend join you at Home (they’ll be on the main island).
+1. Have your friends join you at Home (they’ll be on the main island).
-3. [Freeze](../terms-and-methods/#freezing) for a couple of seconds and then deep call so your friend can warp to you (your friend should be with you in the Home void at this point.
-If not, freeze again briefly).
-4. Have your friend place down their table.
-5. Sit at it and offer your hand to them (let them know when you do because they can’t see you moving).
-6. Have your friend close their game, log back in, and warp to your Home (this puts them on the main island).
-7. Have your friend place their table on the main island and you’ll go with it!
+2. Your two friends should use any method to reach the Home void.
+Here are a few:
+   1. [Sonic](../advanced/#sonic--supersonic-drive).
+They can use the gondola prop to drive on water and use piggyback to slow down the ride so they don't overshoot.
+   2. [Directional rocket](../movement/multi-player/#directional-rocket).
+One friend should aim and the other friend should hold a chat prop for step 3.
+   3. Deanport.
+Use a normal table for setup and the hexagon or hammock props to boost the distance.
+3. You should then use any method to reach the main island.
+Here are a few:
+   1. [Poof warp](../movement/multi-player/#poof-warp-v2).
+Make sure your friends bring a hammock to the void with them!
+   2. [Table uber](../clipping/#table-uber).
+After you are anchored to the table, the table owner can relog to return to the main island and place their table down to bring you to them.

 {: .highlight }
-> While you’re at home (after performing the glitch), no one will be able to see you moving around.
-You can [freeze](../terms-and-methods/#freezing) at any time to update your location on others’ screens.
+> While you’re in the home world (even after making it back to the main island) no one will be able to see you moving around or speaking.